Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
-### method that returns the larger of the two strings that come to it as a parameter;
+### Method that returns the larger of the two strings that come to it as a parameter;
-### kendisine parametre olarak gelen iki stringden büyük olanı döndüren method;
+### Kendisine parametre olarak gelen iki stringden büyük olanı döndüren method;
 ```java
 public class whichStringBiggest {